 A giant oven baked dutch baby pancake full of fresh apricots and raspberries.
+This recipe is a unique and delicious addition to any brunch!

 After a long winter full of apples and oranges my girls were delighted to see apricots in our fruit bowl.
 They’ve been eating them by the handful, but I managed to put a few aside so that I could make this apricot raspberry dutch baby pancake for breakfast one morning.
 I don’t know about you, but sometimes I get tired of standing at the stove flipping endless amounts of pancakes.
 This dutch baby is one giant pancake that bakes in the oven – no flipping required!